HappyLuckYesterday/react-hooks-react-router-code-along/README.md

 our application's routing.
 It is where we declare how __React Router__ will be used.
 Notice that nested inside the `Router` component we use the `Route` component.
-The `Route` component has two props in our example: `path` and `render`.
+The `Route` component has two props in our example: `path` and `component`.
 The `Route` component is in charge of saying: "when the URL matches this specified `path`, render this specified `component`".

 Let's try it.
 Copy the above code into `src/index.js` and run `npm start` to